kumaravelrajan/kumaravelrajan.github.io/_posts/econ-mankiw/2025-11-10-notes-on-econ-mankiw.md

             One general rule is: For both parties to gain from trade, the price at which they trade must lie between the two opportunity costs.

+# Chapter 4: The Market Forces of Supply and Demand

+1. Demand

+    1. law of demand:

+        Other things being equal, when the price of a good rises, the quantity demanded of the good falls, and when the price falls, the quantity demanded rises.

+    1. Demand curve

+        The demand curve shows what happens to the quantity demanded of a good when its price varies, holding constant all the other variables that influence buyers.
+When one of these other variables changes, the demand curve shifts.
+These variables are income, expectation, tastes, number of buyers etc.

+    1. Factors that can shift the demand curve to right (more demand) or left (less demand)

+        1. Normal v/s inferior goods

+            1. Normal goods: a good for which, other things being equal, an increase (or decrease) in income leads to an increase (or decrease) in demand.

+            1. Inferior goods: a good for which, other things being equal, an increase (or decrease) in income leads to a decrease (or increase) in demand.

+                eg: When income falls, demand for bus rides rises.

+        1. Substitutes v/s Complements

+            1. Substitutes:

+                Two goods for which an increase in the price of one leads to an increase in the demand for the other.

+                Eg: Frozen Jogurt and Ice cream

+            1. Complements:

+                Two goods for which an increase in the price of one leads to a decrease in the demand for the other.

+                Eg: Automobiles and Gasoline.